learnwithpassion/product-catalog-mgmt-biz-services/ReadMe.md

  I).
 Below is the documentation covering the High level Context/Arch/Design/API Documentation/Execution Process.

  II).
-Codebase has a working Rest API exposed a GET Api to get List of Products.
+Codebase has a working Rest API exposed to get List of Products from a stubbed dataset.
-           (Springboot project exposing a Rest API to Get List of Products by an Optional Criteria attribute.)
+           (Springboot project with a Rest API to Get List of Products by an Optional "category" attribute.
+This could be made generic as searchcriteriaName/Value pair also instead).
            This is a gradle project.
 Can be imported as Grade Project and run on local workspace to test.
            End-point to test after running gradle project in local. [http://localhost:8080/api/products?category=Kitchen]

 ## 1.High Level Context
 ![1.High Level Context](Documentation/High_Level_Context.png)